kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0145 Repair stations.md

 ### §145.57   Amendment to or transfer of certificate.

 \(a\) A repair station certificate holder applying for a change to its certificate must submit a request in a format acceptable to the Administrator.
-A change to the certificate must include certification in compliance with §145.53(c) or (d), if not previously submitted.
+A change to the certificate must include certification in compliance with [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.53   Issue of certificate.|§145.53]](c) or (d), if not previously submitted.
 A certificate change is necessary if the certificate holder—

 \(1\) Changes the name or location of the repair station, or

 \(2\) Requests to add or amend a rating.

-\(b\) If the holder of a repair station certificate sells or transfers its assets and the new owner chooses to operate as a repair station, the new owner must apply for an amended or new certificate in accordance with §145.51.
+\(b\) If the holder of a repair station certificate sells or transfers its assets and the new owner chooses to operate as a repair station, the new owner must apply for an amended or new certificate in accordance with [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.51   Application for certificate.|§145.51]].

 \[Doc.
 No. FAA-2006-26408, 79 FR 46984, Aug.
 12, 2014\]